indykish/cloudinabox/README.md

 Megdc
 ================

-CLI based installer that sets up our datacenter based Megam cloud platform.
+CLI based installer that sets up your datacenter based on Megam cloud platform.

 ### Requirements